One Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all. (Ephesians 4:5–6)

 We Believe in the Authority of Scripture

 We believe and teach that the Bible is God’s Word.
 That means it is “breathed out by God” (2 Tim.
 3:16).
-It is without error, sufficient for all people in all generations, and is to be the final authority in all matters of belief and practice in the church and in the life of the Christian.
+The Bible is without error, sufficient for all people in all generations, and is to be the final authority in all matters of belief and practice in the church and in the life of the Christian.

 We Believe God is Sovereign Over All Things

-We call ourselves reformed to align ourselves with several doctrines which became prominent in the 16th century Reformation in Europe.
+We call ourselves Reformed because we align with several important doctrines which the Reformers (John Calvin, Huldrych Zwingli, John Knox) defined for the church in the 16th century church Reformation in Europe.
 One of these is the authority of Scripture mentioned above.
 A second is the belief that God is sovereign over all things, even the salvation of individuals (Rom.
 9:6-24; Eph.
 1:11).
 A third is a belief that all people must believe in Jesus Christ in order to be saved (Rom.
 10:11-13).
-A fourth is the understanding that mankind is trapped in sin because of the fall of Adam and unable to free himself without the radical intervention of God in Jesus Christ (Rom.
-5:12).
+Fourth, we believe the Bible teaches that mankind is trapped in sin because of the fall of Adam, and unable to free himself without the radical intervention of God in the death, burial, and resurrection of Jesus Christ and the regeneration of the soul by the Holy Spirit to be born again(Rom.
+5:12;Jn.
+3:3-6).

 We Believe in the Ongoing Ministry of the Holy Spirit